-GENERAL INTRODUCTION
+2 GENERAL INTRODUCTION

-This report is issued annually to inform the public (shareholders and potential investors) of the mineral assets in Aitik held by Boliden.
-The report is a summary of internal reports / Competent Persons' Reports for Aitik.
-Boliden's method of reporting Mineral Resources and Mineral Reserves intends to comply with the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2021".
+This report is issued annually to inform the public (shareholders and potential investors) of the mineral assets in Nautanen held by Boliden.
+The report is a summary of internal / Competent Persons' Reports for Nautanen.
+The Boliden method of reporting Mineral Resources and Mineral Reserves intends to comply with the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2021".

-The PERC Reporting Standard is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic counties.
+The PERC Reporting Standard is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic countries.

-Boliden reports Mineral Resources exclusive of Mineral Reserves.
+Boliden is reporting Mineral Resources exclusive of Mineral Reserves.

-Pan-European Standard for Reporting of Exploration Results, Mineral Resources and Mineral Reserves - The PERC Reporting Standard
+2.1 Pan-European Standard for Reporting of Exploration Results, Mineral Resources and Mineral Reserves - The PERC Reporting Standard